 To configure the plugin, make a acousticbrainz: section in your configuration file.
-There is one option:
+There are three options:

 - auto: Enable AcousticBrainz during beet import.
 Default: yes. - force: Download AcousticBrainz data even for tracks that already have it.
-Default: no.
+Default: no. - tags: Which tags from the list above to set on your files.
+Default: [] (all)